ttakpotosu2/RickandMortyApp/README.md

 # Screen shots of flow of screens for the Rick and Morty App.
 The Home Screen shows the three endpoints 1.
 Characters 2.
 Locations, and 3.
 Episodes.
+Also showing the Lists of the respective endpoints with a detail screen of each.